saopayne/antaeus/README.md

 |       Pay attention to the PaymentProvider and BillingService class.
 |
 ├── pleo-antaeus-data
 |       Module interfacing with the database.
-Contains the database models, mappings and access layer.
+Contains the database
+|       models, mappings and access layer.
 |
 ├── pleo-antaeus-models
-|       Definition of the "rest api" models used throughout the application.
+|       Definition of the Internal and API models used throughout the
+|       application.
 |
-├── pleo-antaeus-rest
+└── pleo-antaeus-rest
-|        Entry point for REST API.
+        Entry point for HTTP REST API.
 This is where the routes are defined.
-└──
 ```

 ### Main Libraries and dependencies